KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~
 preventDefault() :- This method stops the browser from performing its default action.
 For example, clicking a link normally navigates to another page, or submitting a form reloads the page.
 Using preventDefault() prevents that default behavior.
 .
-stopPropagation() :Normally, when an event is triggered on a child element, it travels upward through its parent, grandparent, and so on—this is called event bubbling.
+stopPropagation() :- Normally, when an event is triggered on a child element, it travels upward through its parent, grandparent, and so on—this is called event bubbling.
 But if I use stopPropagation(), this bubbling process stops.
 That means even if the child element triggers the event, the parent’s event listener won’t run.